yliu138/employee-hierarchy-coding-challenge/README.md

 ## Assumption
-1. There is only one CEO on the top level
+1. There is and should have only one CEO on the top level.
+If there is no CEO, the service will return an error
 2. The manager ID with the CEO is set to 0
 3. A invalid employee has an employee ID of less than 0